 Give yourself plenty of time to prepare, plan and write your grant.
 You may need to do several drafts.
 If you can get your hands on one, read over a successful grant application, and make sure someone proofreads yours before you finalize and send it off.
-Many people apply for grants and there is a limited amount of money available, so don’t get too discouraged if you don’t receive a grant you put a lot of blood and sweat into writing.
-Ask for feedback from the granting agency and take their comments seriously.
+Grant process is extremely competitive.
+Highlight what makes your proposition or approach different, be concise and precise.
+Don't feel discouraged if you don't get the first ones, they will still constitute your history at the funders, which will be useful for the next application.
+Always try to get feedback from jury if you receive a negative answer and take their comments seriously.
 Grantwriting is difficult for most people, and you will need to hone your skills over time.

-Many granting bodies offer special programs or considerations for new arrivals, visible minorities, official language minorities (anglophones in Quebec) and First Nations artists.
+Many granting bodies offer special programs or considerations for First Nations artists, visible minorities and new arrivals (CALQ, Vivacité program), and official language minorities (anglophones in Quebec).
 If you identify as a member of one of these groups, keep an eye out for special funding opportunities.

 Private sector funding denotes money, objects or services received from individuals, small businesses or corporations.
 For an emerging artist, four likely sources of private funding are an online crowdfunding campaign, a fundraising activity, selling merch, and sponsorships.